Astilbe | Graceful Plumes Swaying in European Gardens

 Cultural Significance Around the World

-In Japan, a close relative of Astilbe known as “Shimotsukeso” (Astilbe japonica) has long been cherished as a native wildflower.
-It is often found thriving naturally in mountainous regions and is used in traditional Japanese gardens for its wild yet refined aesthetic.
+In Japan, a related species known as Shimotsukesō has been cherished as a wild mountain plant since ancient times.
+It often grows in clusters in mountainous regions and is also incorporated into traditional Japanese-style gardens for its natural charm.

 Gardening Advice